corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 #### High level architecture diagrams

 CDS can be used as a CorDapp or as a standalone library, with pluggable transports over HTTP or Corda flows.
-Based on this, the following architectures can be utilised
+The following component architectures can be utilised:

 ##### CDS as a CorDapp with a transport over HTTP